MUDE-2025/PA1.5/2_ice_classic.md

 Create the pull request, and verify that you compare it to the original MUDE-2025/iceclassic repository

 ![Compare branches](https://files.mude.citg.tudelft.nl/fork_merge.png)

+A workflow now starts to check whether your prediction is valid.
+If everything is correct, it will give a green checkmark and the MUDE Team will merge your pull request into the original repository.

 ## Task 1.5 Expect merge conflicts?